 I give this cereal a 10!

 This combination of buckwheat groats and oatmeal makes for a good solid breakfast.
-It's great with coconut milk poured over it, but water and a pinch of sugar is quite tasty too.
-Which is why this cereal is perfect for overnight stays in those hotels with zero breakfast options.
+It's great with coconut milk poured over it, but water and a pinch of sugar is tasty too — which is why this cereal is perfect for overnight stays in those hotels with zero breakfast options.

-I have made both strawberry and blueberry versions of this cereal before with great success.
-I simply substituted 1/2 cup of really ripe fruit for the cocao powder, then put the mix in the blender and pureed it before adding it to the groatmeal mixture.
+I’ve made both strawberry and blueberry versions of this cereal before with great success.
+I simply substituted 1/2 cup of really ripe fruit (pureed in the blender) for the cocao powder, and added it to the groatmeal mixture.

 This recipe is adapted from a Chunky Chocolate Buckwheat Granola recipe over on the My New Roots blog.
 Thank you Sarah for the inspiration!